colabottles/toddl/posts/dark-patterns-in-programs-we-trust.md

 Take for instance Piriform, the makers of CCleaner.
 An app that cleans out extraneous crap out of your hard drive and does a number of other things to help the performance fo your computer.

-Mac and Windows have versions and both have their little differences (Windows cleans you registry for instance).
+Mac and Windows have versions and both have their little differences (Windows versions cleans your registry for instance).
 When installing the program, you reach a screen that looks something similar to this;

 <div class="content__placeholder">
   <figure>